skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-20-google-workspace-vs-microsoft-365.md

 ---
-title: "Google Workspace Vs Microsoft 365"
+title: "A Comparative Analysis of Google Workspace and Microsoft 365"
+excerpt: "In 2020, G suite became Google Workspace and Office 365 became Microsoft 365.
+The names have changed but they're still great tools with even more features now."
 date: 2024-06-20T07:00:00Z
 categories:
     - business